Insert-Isidorus/agralan-recruitment-task/README.md

   - `price`
   - `created_at` - timestamp

-Endpoints which should be included in the final project:
+Endpoints which are available on https://backend-recruitment-api.herokuapp.com/ :

 - `GET /offers` - returns all offers from the database with their ID, title, price and category ID.
-  _optionally_: accepts category ID as a query parameter, named `category`.
+  Accepts category ID as a query parameter, named `category`.
 In this case, returns offers filtered accordingly.
 - `GET /category` - returns all categories ordered by `ordering` field
 - `GET /offers/{id}` - returns a single offer, with all fields associated with it.
 - `POST PUT DELETE /offers/{id}` - manipulate a single offer.
 For `POST` and `PUT`, all fields are obligatory.
 - `POST PUT DELETE /category/{id}` - manipulate category.
 For `POST` and `PUT`, all fields are obligatory.

-Allow manipulating offers and categories through Django admin site and DRF's default browsable api.

-In frontend, implement the following:
+**In frontend, implement the following:**

 - displaying a list of offers,
 - display each offer in detail (after clicking on it in the list view),
-- _optionally_: in offer list view, implement filtering offers based on category
+- in offer list view, implement filtering offers based on category
+- separate view with form to create offer
+- option to remove offers

 For the sake of simplicity, don't worry about the authentication process (so anyone can use all endpoints).

 ## Would be awesome if you (with hints):

-- Take advantage of DRF goodies like viewsets, mixins etc.

-- What about data validation? serializer or database level?
+- Create docker file for application
+- Deploy app on heroku or similar platform

-- Cover the endpoints/models with basic tests (maybe factory_boy with Django integration will be handy?)
+- Cover functionality with tests

-- Containerize the whole project (maybe docker-compose will be handy?
-Also consider the database)

 ## Rules

 The application's code should be kept in a public repository so that we can read it, pull it and build it ourselves.
 Remember to include README file with basic notes on application requirements and setup - we should be able to get it easily up and running.

 **Good luck!** If you have any questions feel free to ping us!

+**In case of problems with API please contact tomasz.rzesikowski@insert.com.pl**